Activated Charcoal: Health Benefits, Dosage, Side Effects, & More

 What Are the Health Benefits of Activated Charcoal?

-1. Emergency Poison Treatment
+1. Can Act as Emergency Poison Treatment

 One of the most well-documented uses of activated charcoal is treating oral poisonings and drug overdoses, such as those from prescription drugs or aspirin, sedatives, and acetaminophen (6).
 The porous surface of activated charcoal can bind to toxins, reducing their absorption in the gastrointestinal tract (7).